SigmaJahan/Towards-Understanding-the-Challenges-of-Bug-Localization-in-Deep-Learning-System/IRBL_for_DLSW-main/readme.md

-# Paper
-Misoo Kim, Youngkyoung Kim, Eunseok Lee, "An Empirical Study of IR-based Bug Localization for Deep Learning-based Software", International Conference on Software Testing, Verification and Validation (ICST), 2022 ([PPT](https://drive.google.com/file/d/1g__c_E4i3xNi0uFC5t9qZEr1GUrG4u0W/view?usp=sharing))

-# IRBL for DLSW
+# Bug Localization for Deep Learning software bugs
-This repository is a reproduction package for IRBL for DLSW projects.
+This repository is a reproduction package for bug localization for deep learning software projects.

-For data generation, scoring, and answering RQs, we separated all tasks arranged in alphabetical order.
-This separation can also reduce production errors when dealing with large amounts of the dataset.
-In addition, if you are curious about each operation, it will be easy to look at each file.

 ## Preparation
 - Environments: Python 3.8 + 22icst.yaml